benlynch1931/Makers-Journey/Week01.md

 &#x2718; "Perhaps take a breath and try to use the errors. avoiding too much frustration"
 - It is useful to hear this as I have always tried to rush through things.
 - I shall use this advice and learn to calm and slow myself, ensuring I have all information I possibly can before I proceed.
 This will eventually lead to better practice, more efficient code and less errors.

+### Response 2

+&#x2714; "Great communication and sound advise, able to easily conceptualise tests/code and take things step by step.
+Thanks for all the tips and tricks!
+- Glad to know that not only my knowledge is useful but the small tips I pick up along the way are put to good use.
+I thought I struggled with step-by-step at times, so happy to know I am building on better practice.

+&#x2718; N/A